 There aren’t that many bars and clubs in Oaxaca, but enough to have a good night.
 Here are my recommendations:

-- Txlaparta – the biggest and probably the most popular bar in Oaxaca, this joint has a fun rooftop terrace as well as a large downstairs area.
-It gets packed out on Friday and Saturday nights and serves up the usual fare of Mexican beer and Mezcal.
+- Txlaparta – the biggest and probably the most popular bar in Oaxaca, this bar has a fun rooftop terrace as well as a large downstairs area.
+It’s packed out on Friday and Saturday nights and serves up the usual fare of Mexican beer and Mezcal.
 They also do a mezcal mojito which I heartily recommend.
 Side note – if you’re in Oaxaca when the world cup is on, Txlaparta is a great spot to watch a game.

 - Archivo – this is the best dancing spot in Oaxaca, in my humble opinion.
-They play mainly Latin Pop, which can get a bit repetitive after 4 months but still fun nonetheless.
-They also serve food (even at 3am, which makes life very handy) and have a quieter upstairs area.
-Oooh, and the tiny bar upstairs sometimes plays deep house music and overfills its capacity by about 200%.
+They play mainly Latin Pop, which can get a bit repetitive after 4 months but it’s still fun nonetheless.
+They also serve food (even at 3 am, which makes life very handy) and have a quieter upstairs area.
+The tiny bar upstairs sometimes plays deep house music and overfills its capacity by about 200%.
 That’s always fun.

-- Cucaracha – generally the place that everywhere goes at the end of the night (I’ve only made it once because my normal bedtime is 11pm sharp), Cucaracha has a bar, a small dancefloor and… a kareoke room.
-Which of course, at 5am, is filled with people thinking they are the next Beyonce.
+- Cucaracha – generally the place that everywhere goes at the end of the night (I’ve only made it once because my normal bedtime is 11 pm sharp), Cucaracha has a bar, a small dancefloor and… a karaoke room.
+Which of course, at 5 am, is filled with people thinking they are the next Beyonce.

 - Tiki Bar – I don’t know if this is its actual name, but everyone just knows it as ‘the tiki bar’.
 It used to be a speakeasy (so it was called ‘the tikisy’) but now has its licence.
 Despite owning a tiki shirt, I’ve never actually been there, but I’ve been advised that it is a good time.

 Festivals in Oaxaca